 Capital gearing, which is also known as leverage, looks at the proportions of owner’s capital and borrowed capital used to finance the business.
 Many different definitions exist; the two most commonly used are given above.
 When necessary in the exam, you will be told which definition to use.

 A large proportion of borrowed capital is risky as interest and capital repayments are legal obligations and must be met if the company is to avoid insolvency.
 The payment of an annual equity dividend on the other hand is not a legal obligation.
 Despite its risks, borrowed capital is attractive to companies as lenders accept a lower rate of return than equity investors due to their secured positions.
 Also interest payments, unlike equity dividends, are tax deductible.

 Levels of capital gearing vary enormously between industries.
 Companies requiring high investment in tangible assets are commonly highly geared.
 Consequently, it is difficult to generalise about when capital gearing is too high.
 However, most accountants would agree that gearing is too high when the proportion of debt exceeds the proportion of equity.

-Written by a member of the Paper F2/FMA examining team
+Written by a member of the Management Accounting examining team